fareedst/stdd/implementation-decisions.template.md

 - Each decision MUST include `[IMPL:*]` token and cross-reference both `[ARCH:*]` and `[REQ:*]` tokens
 - Implementation decisions are dependent on both architecture decisions and requirements
 - DO NOT defer implementation documentation - record decisions as they are made
+- **Language-Specific Implementation**: Language-specific implementation details (APIs, libraries, syntax patterns, idioms) belong in implementation decisions.
+Code examples in documentation should use `[your-language]` placeholders or be language-agnostic pseudo-code unless demonstrating a specific language requirement.
+Requirements and architecture decisions should remain language-agnostic.

 ---
 ## 1. Configuration Structure [IMPL:CONFIG_STRUCT] [ARCH:CONFIG_STRUCTURE] [REQ:CONFIGURATION]